-- Current Cambridge undergraduates who want to undertake one of our Part III courses should follow the advice found via our Teaching pages under Fourth year courses as these are treated as undergraduate courses.
+- Current Cambridge undergraduates who want to undertake one of our Part III courses should follow the advice found via our Fourth year courses as these are treated as undergraduate courses. pages under

-- Students who want to apply for any other type of graduate programme will need to apply formally using the University online form, called the GRADSAF, found via the University graduate applications link on the right.
+- Students who want to apply for any other type of graduate programme will need to apply formally using the Applicant Portal, found via the University graduate applications link.
 Students who have already completed, or are studying for, a Cambridge graduate degree should follow the advice given, via the same link, for continuaton or readmission.
 The following advice applies depending on the type of programme you wish to follow:

-- For our MPhil in Biological Science (Biochemistry) or our three-year PhD programme you first need to identify your desired research area(s) and potential principal investigators, found via our Research pages.
+- For our MPhil in Biological Science (Biochemistry), our three-year PhD programme or the four-year programme with AstraZeneca you first need to identify your desired research area(s) and potential principal investigators, found via our Research pages.

 Specific projects are described in.

 After you have identified one or more labs in which you might be able to study, you need to make informal contact with the principal investigator(s) to ensure they are potentially able to supervise you, and to understand the research project you would undertake.
-You will then be able to fill in the application form GRADSAF.
-See the University graduate applications link on the right to access this form.
+You will then be able to apply via the Applicant Portal.
+See the University graduate applications link.

 To find PIs' email addresses please use the Email address search.